insidedw/memory-game/README.md

 - Interactive memory game with a user-friendly interface.
 - Customizable grid size to make the game more challenging.
-- Score tracking to keep a record of your performance.
 - Timer to see how quickly you can complete the game.
 - Responsive design for a seamless experience on different devices.